Frequently asked questions

 If you need to nip out to the shop, complete a school run, or if our engineer is slightly delayed in traffic, you will know exactly the status of our arrival time.

 Up to now, specialist installers in the Electric Car Charging industry have created their own guidelines as to what constitutes a standard installation.
 We have purposely structured our standard installation package similarly so that you can easily compare our prices.
+Please note, our website prices are a guide only and you will need to Request A Quote to get an accurate price for your EV charger home installation.

-Our standard Install includes:
+Our Basic Installation includes:

 - The fitting of the selected charge point on a brick or plaster wall (or other suitable permanent structure).